Empower Your Practice

 • Data security issues: The biggest downside of adapting an HHR is that using multiple record-keeping outlets translates into more opportunities for data breaches.

 • Management problem: Keeping records in various formats can lead to a daunting management process.
 For instance, keeping healthcare documents and patient files in scattered locations can make it easier to lose them.
-Similarly, it might take more time and effort for doctors to navigate between handwritten notes, paper records, and computer records to put together a patient’s entire medical history - from start to finish - on a single file.
+Similarly, it might take more time and effort for doctors to navigate between handwritten notes, paper records, and computer records to put together a patient's entire medical history on a single file.

 • Data misinterpretation: Because a number of hybrid health record systems allow patients unlimited access to their medical data, they may often misread a diagnosis, misinterpret medical advice, or simply input the wrong information into the system.